All Because I Needed A New Bible

 The first thing that surprised me about Calvinism was how little I knew about it.
 Previously I would have considered myself quite an expert on such theological matters, and yet I found myself facing doctrinal issues which I had never honestly considered.
 How did this happen?
 Then it hit me.
 My deficiency of substantive knowledge was a byproduct of choir preaching.
 I had never bothered to listen to an explanation of Calvinism by someone who believed in it.
 I had only heard disparaging discourses from pastors who disavowed the Doctrines of Grace outright.
 Turns out I had never given Calvinism a fair hearing.

-I was surprised by the ease of which the Doctrines of Grace seemed to be exegeted from the text of Scripture; so I began to search out a defense against the claims of the Reformed perspective.
+I was surprised by the ease with which the Doctrines of Grace seemed to be exegeted from the text of Scripture, so I began to search out a defense against the claims of the Calvinism.
 Though I found many to defame the theology of Calvin’s soteriology, I noticed they had to consistently explain the text away, and struggled both to accurately present the claims they were refuting, and to properly answer the doctrines themselves.
-This was my side who seemed to struggle with scriptural exposition and exegesis.
+This was my side which seemed to struggle with scriptural exposition and exegesis.
 This was my side which misrepresented the claims of the opposition and seemed to have no command of that which they so ardently refuted.
 This was my side which seemed to be wresting the scriptures.
 And why?
 Were we afraid of the sovereignty of God?
 Was I?
 In truth, I believe I was.

 I spent several months researching, and listening, and studying, and thinking, and praying.
 The problem faced me on two basic fronts.
 First, in the great debate on free-will, to stand against the Reformers placed me squarely with the Catholics.
 I believed that for man’s free will to remain unviolated God must not generally intervene in the affairs of men.
 Fundamentally, I never imagined a true distinction between the free will of man the creature, and the free will of God the Creator; but just as Luther had said to Erasmus nearly five centuries ago, the free will of man was “the hinge upon which all turns.”
 How could I be on the wrong side of the Tiber on such an integral biblical issue?!

 Second, I was faced with the scriptural revelation of God’s decree and His absolute rule and intimate involvement in both man’s nature and his history!
 Did I truly believe that “a man’s heart plans his way but the Lord directs his steps”?
 Did I believe that “The king’s heart is in the hand of the Lord, Like the rivers of water; He turns it wherever He wishes”?
 Did I believe that “He has mercy on whom He wills, and whom He wills He hardens”?
 Could I praise the Father as Jesus did, when He said, “I thank You, Father, Lord of heaven and earth, that You have hidden [the things of the Gospel] from the wise and prudent and have revealed them to babes.
-Even so, Father, for so it seemed good in Your sight.
-All things have been delivered to Me by My Father, and no one knows the Son except the Father.
-Nor does anyone know the Father except the Son, and the one to whom the Son wills to reveal Him”?
+Even so, Father, for so it seemed good in Your sight.”?
 I was faced with the terror of the Lord as I considered His righteous judgments, pondering as Paul did, “What if God, wanting to show His wrath and to make His power known, endured with much longsuffering the vessels of wrath prepared for destruction, and that He might make known the riches of His glory on the vessels of mercy, which He had prepared beforehand for glory, even us whom He called, not of the Jews only, but also of the Gentiles?”
 I had ever bragged that I just believed the Bible: God said it, I believe it, that settles it!
 I had felt so safe and smug and right in my own half-baked understanding of Christian theology.
 And now the chickens were coming home to roost!

 Then a funny thing happened on the way to Geneva.
 It suddenly dawned upon me that I did not understand what I always thought I believed.
 The 5 Solas of the Reformation are Scripture Alone (Sola Scriptura), teaches Faith Alone (Sola Fide), by Grace Alone (Sola Gratia), through Christ Alone (Sola Christo) to the Glory of God Alone (Soli Dei Gloria).
 I had always given mental ascent to this, and yet I never realized that these words were but a chorus to the Doctrines of Grace!
 I was raised with a reverence of Scripture, and with an attitude of submission to the Word of God.
 I was raised to bend to Scripture, rather than force Scripture to bend to me.
 I was raised with a belief that Scripture is ever to be the final authority in faith and practice no matter what I may prefer.
 If my theology does not square with Scripture, then I must be wrong and I must conform my theology to Scripture.
 This is obviously easier said than done, and I never imagined that I would ever be faced with the possibility that I was wrong in my biblical interpretation; and yet, this is precisely what was happening.